Geodesics in the Deep Linear Network: Introduction

 \subsection{The Deep Linear Network.}

 The deep linear network (DLN) is a phenomenological model of the training dynamics of neural networks \cite{arora2018convergence, arora2018optimization, cohen2023deep, menon2024geometry}.
-Given a depth $N$ and width $d$, in its simplest form the DLN consists of the ``upstairs'' (high-dimensional) parameter space of $N$ $d \times d$ matrices $\mathbb{M}_d^N$ and a ``downstairs'' (low-dimensional) observable space $\mathbb{M}_d$, linked by the product map $\phi:\mathbb{M}_d^N \to \mathbb{M}_d$ that sends
+Given a depth $N \in \mathbb{Z}^+$ and width $d \in \mathbb{Z}^+$, the DLN in its simplest form consists of the ``upstairs'' (high-dimensional) parameter space of $N$ $d \times d$ matrices $\mathbb{M}_d^N$ and a ``downstairs'' (low-dimensional) observable space $\mathbb{M}_d$, linked by the product map $\phi:\mathbb{M}_d^N \to \mathbb{M}_d$ that sends

 Indeed, $\mathbb{M}_d^N$ has $Nd^2$ degrees of freedom while $\mathbb{M}_d$ only has $d^2$, modeling overparameterization without the complications of nonlinearities and bias terms in traditional neural networks.
 The DLN is used to explicitly analyze the interplay of overparameterization with gradient descent of an energy function $E : \mathbb{M}_d \to \mathbb{R}$.
 The gradient flow in parameter space